phalcon-orphanage/docs/docs/en/environments-docker.md

 make pull
 ```

-You then have to rebuild the containers.
-Linux/MacOS users can reset all containers, delete all data, rebuild services and restart application as follows:
+Then you have to reset all containers, delete all data, rebuild services and restart application.

+Linux/MacOS users can use `make` to perform the task:

 ```bash
 make reset